phenixcodes/CTD_ADV_Submission/README.md

 * Then, you will be redirected back to the developer site.
 If not, you can click the link above.

-* Once you've signed in, you will click your profile icon and then click "Dashboard".
+* Once you've signed in, click your profile icon and then click "Dashboard".

 <img width="189" alt="Screen Shot 2023-11-05 at 2 47 35 PM" src="https://github.com/phenixcodes/CTD_ADV_Submission/assets/123134810/022de9f5-cfbc-40df-ae31-7072a624edfc">